naasfu/Xeno/README.md

 # Xeno
-Bot that auto. register for the Adidas Xeno Written in python 2.7 EMAIL SYSTEM IS SLOW SO PLEASE IT TAKES UP TO 1 HOUR TO RECEIVE THEM.
+Bot that auto. register for the Adidas Xeno Written in python 2.7

+-EMAIL SYSTEM IS SLOW SO PLEASE IT TAKES UP TO 1 HOUR TO RECEIVE THEM.

 - Proxy support
 - Multithreaded
 - Random pick names